What is creativity? What makes creativity radical?

 So, we know that creativity is intrinsically linked with change.
 We also know that when creativity is radical, it leads to useful actions by changing existing practices and enabling a breakthrough (Gilson & Madjar, 2011).

 According to Janne Halme, a physics lecturer at Aalto University, radical creativity manifests as ‘perhaps a way of thinking so very unconventional that it catches people by surprise.’
-An interviewee in the Toward Radical Creativity research project used a similar description: ‘radical means that you’re really changing the paradigm of what you’re doing’ (Björklund & al. 2022).
+An interviewee in the CREATnet – Conceptualizations of Radical Creativity in Transdisciplinary Networks research project’s Toward Radical Creativity report used a similar description: ‘radical means that you’re really changing the paradigm of what you’re doing’ (Björklund et al., 2022).

 The fields of information systems and human–computer interaction have long identified and differentiated between paradigm-breaking (or paradigm-modifying) and paradigm-preserving creativity.
-Importantly, the creativity style in terms of a paradigm is independent of the creativity level (Eloranta & al. 2024).
+Importantly, the creativity style in terms of a paradigm is independent of the creativity level (Eloranta et al., 2024).
 In other words, radical creativity doesn’t just mean more creativity but a different kind of creativity.

 In this course, we use radical creativity to mean paradigm-changing creativity, creativity that has the quality of being disruptive, groundbreaking, or otherwise involves major changes compared to what is usual, typical, or assumed.
 But we also talk about creativity in general—about creative identity, creative processes and creative culture, for example.
 Even then, our aim is to discuss creativity as a force that changes the world, whether in the form of technological innovations or social movements.